- Reference Number: HEY-015/2018

 - Departments: Ophthalmology Department

 This leaflet has been produced to give you general information about your post operative eye care following your cataract operation.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Symptoms which may indicate a problem with the eye